Climate Control for better growth, yield and pack out

 This is achieved when the greenhouse air is continually replaced and there is positive air movement through the crop.

-The height of a greenhouse is important for the quality of the greenhouse environment.
+The height of a commercial greenhouse is important for the quality of the greenhouse environment.

 Increased height provides increased air volume and promotes a more stable environment, lower maximum temperatures and less variability in both temperature and relative humidity.